ansible/ansible/docsite/latest/rst/amazon_web_services.rst

 Introduction
 ````````````

 Ansible contains a number of core modules for interacting with Amazon Web Services (AWS) and other API compatible private clouds, such as Eucalyptus.
+(There are other supported cloud systems, but this documentation is about AWS ones).
 This page illustrates some use cases for provisioning and managing hosts EC2 resources.

 Requirements for the AWS modules are minimal.
 All of the modules require and are tested against boto 2.5 or higher.
-You'll need this Python module installed on the execution host. `Use EPEL <http://fedoraproject.org/wiki/EPEL>``_ and install as follows under RHEL/CentOS:
+You'll need this Python module installed on the execution host.
+If you are using Red Hat Enterprise Linux or CentOS, install boto from `EPEL <http://fedoraproject.org/wiki/EPEL>`_:

 .. code-block:: bash